Workplace bullying in academia: Manifestations

 The bullying in this workplace has been described as somewhat more subtle than usual.
-Its recipients may be the target of unwanted physical contact, violence, obscene or loud language during meetings, be disparaged among their colleagues in venues they are not aware of, and face difficulties when seeking promotion.
+Its recipients may be the target of unwanted physical contact, violence, obscene or loud language during meetings, be disparaged among their colleagues in venues they are not aware of and face difficulties when seeking promotion.
 It may also be manifested by undue demands for compliance with regulations.

+These workplaces constitute what is known as "toxic research culture," encompassing a range of harmful practices such as bullying, harassment, poor employment terms, inadequate diversity and inclusion practices, breaches of research integrity, and the relentless pursuit of higher league table positions, H-indices, and impact factors.
+A particularly troubling manifestation is 'ghost authoring,' where senior researchers take undue credit for work primarily done by junior staff.
+These cultures are fostered by short-term contracts, inadequate salaries for early-career researchers, competitive work environments, and relentless pressure to publish.
+The core issue is a hierarchical structure that grants substantial power to senior researchers, creating a cycle where junior researchers must endure harsh conditions to advance their careers.

 Effects

 The kinds of abusive behaviors in academic bullying cause serious and long-lasting effects on both the academic and personal lives of targets and their families.
 In addition, academic bullying behaviours can affect the progress of science.

 Victims of academic mobbing may suffer from stress, depression and suicidal ideation as well as posttraumatic stress disorder.
 The psychological scars have been described as comparable to rape, and they may not heal for many years.
 Some cases end in suicide, although the precise prevalence of this outcome is not known.

 A 2008 study of the topic, conducted on the basis of a survey at a Canadian university, concluded that the practice had several unproductive costs, including increased employee turnover.